I, Natalie Taylor, have had the worst day of my life.

 I didn’t have to explain.
 It’s a noisy ride home, and I’m telling her what happened and that Frankie pretty much bailed.
-Not that this has worsened my mother’s opinion of him.
+Not that this worsened my mother’s opinion of him.
 I know he tried at the beginning to put his best foot forward, the way everyone does because I’m a pastor’s daughter.
-The other foot has proved less impressive.
+The other foot has proven less impressive.

 Nothing is fine!
 But when he’s good to me, I can’t get over how amazing he makes me feel.
-Nobody has ever made me feel like this.

 “I’ll make it up to you, Nat.
 I promise.”

-So I’ve waited.
+So I had waited.

-What I need is a new…something.
-A new life.
-A new scene.
-Something besides this daily…blah.
+Something beside this daily…blah.
 Because that’s what my life is—boring.
-And when it’s not boring, it’s just confusing.
+And when it’s not boring, it’s just confusing and full of heartache.

-I know exactly what I want to do.
+So I, Natalie, know exactly what I want to do.